tusklang/tusk/tutorial/mod5-vars.md

 # Variables

-Variables are ways of storing values in a process.
+Variables are ways of storing values in a program.
 To declare a variable, you can use the `:=` operation, or the `var` keyword.

 ```clojure
 var a = 0; declare variable 'a'